Working with NetApp ONTAP often means jumping between clusters, SVMs, LIFs, and shares while keeping an eye on performance and troubleshooting access.

 cluster01::> volume show -vserver svm_data -volume vol_data03 -fields security-style

-Below I will create a new volume and CIFS share by running the following commands.
+Below I will create a new volume and hidden CIFS share by running the following commands.

-The CIFS share I will by the way create as hidden share by using the $ character at the end of the share name.
+The CIFS share I will be create as hidden share by using the $ character at the end of the share name.
+The rest is the same as for normal shares.

 Share names ending with the $ character are hidden shares.